1. Do the words “consequential loss” have a given meaning in law?

 3. If so, what meaning is attributed to the words “consequential loss” in contractual exclusion clauses?

-Colombian legislation has not attributed any meaning to the words “consequential loss”.
-The meaning given to the terms that reference consequential loss therefore depends on how they are defined in the contract.
+As we have been explaining, the Colombian legislation has not attributed any meaning to the word “consequential loss”.
+Hence, the meaning depends on what the parties define in the contract.

-Loss of profit is a term developed by judicial interpretation.
-A widely accepted definition is: “the loss of profit not only includes the suppression of the income of money or things to the patrimony of the victim but also the suppression of all type of benefit that stops receiving, as long as it is susceptible of being evaluated pecuniary”.
+The loss of profit is a figure developed by the doctrine, a widely accepted definition is “the loss of profit not only includes the suppression of the income of money or things to the patrimony of the victim but also the suppression of all type of benefit that stops receiving, as long as it is susceptible of being evaluated pecuniary”.

 4. Where a clause includes other heads of loss alongside consequential loss, how will the law approach such clauses?